 Time will yet tell with these, but consumer behavior in marketing has changed as a result of Covid.
 Every industry is different, and you ultimately need to keep your research up to date.
 An idea that was fantastic a year ago might now be outdated.

-How to adapt to new search behaviours
+How to adapt to new search behaviors

 In many ways, digital is the new normal.
 We’ve shared some of the trends, and now we look at some of the ways you should be addressing them.